-PCF creates dedicated virtual machines for this service instance.
+PCF creates dedicated VMs for this service instance.
 This allows

 the best possible bad neighborhood protection.

-MongoDB service instance provisioning, including virtual machine orchestration, is entirely automated.
+MongoDB service instance provisioning, including VM orchestration, is entirely automated.
 This enables service instances to be highly isolated and shielded by infrastructure virtualization mechanisms.

-Due to the on-demand provisioning on virtual machines, only existing service instances allocate infrastructure resources.
+Due to the on-demand provisioning on VMs, only existing service instances allocate infrastructure resources.
 These resources are released when service instances are destroyed.
 Using on-demand provisioning the number of service instances is not limited by design.